No More Heroes 2: Desperate Struggle

-is an action-adventure hack and slash video game developed by Grasshopper Manufacture for the Wii.
-The sequel to No More Heroes (2007), it was released by Marvelous Entertainment in Japan, Ubisoft in North America and Rising Star Games in PAL territories in 2010.
+is a 2010 action-adventure game developed by Grasshopper Manufacture for the Wii.
+The sequel to No More Heroes (2007), it was released by Marvelous Entertainment in Japan, Ubisoft in North America, and Rising Star Games in PAL territories in 2010.
 The game continues the story of professional assassin Travis Touchdown; upon discovering that a corporation's CEO placed a hit on his best friend, Travis rejoins the ranks to fight his way through an even greater number of assassins to confront his best friend's killer and attain revenge.

 Desperate Struggle was the only game in the series without Goichi Suda as lead director; he was relegated to executive director, with Nobutaka Ichiki replacing him.
 The game received critical acclaim, with critics considering it to be superior to its predecessor.
 A port of the game developed by Engine Software was released for the Nintendo Switch in 2020, and for Amazon Luna and Microsoft Windows in 2021.
 It was followed by two sequels: Travis Strikes Again: No More Heroes (2019) and No More Heroes III (2021).

 Plot

 The story of No More Heroes 2 is told through cutscenes following Travis' journey, interspersed with scenes of a woman at a peep show dictating the story's events to a silent, unknown observer.

 Three years have passed since Travis Touchdown became the top assassin in the United Assassins Association (UAA) and walked away.
 He has returned to Santa Destroy and fights Skelter Helter, who seeks revenge on Travis for killing his older brother Helter Skelter prior to the first game.
-After winning the battle, he meets Sylvia Christel, who informs him he is ranked as the 51st best assassin.
+After winning the battle, he meets Sylvia Christel, who informs him he taken Helter's as the 51st best assassin, and offers him a "five-course meal" in exchange for reclimbing the UAA ranks and reclaiming his former glory at Rank 1.
 The nearly-dead Skelter Helter interrupts them and warns Travis that he and his co-conspirators will still have their revenge.

 The same night, a group of criminals kill Travis's best friend, Bishop, and throw his head through Travis's window in a paper bag.
-Travis, seeking revenge, asks Sylvia to set up the next fight.
-Sylvia tells him that the one who ordered the killing was Jasper Batt Jr., the CEO of Pizza Bat and first-ranked assassin.
+Travis, seeking revenge, asks Sylvia to help him find the one responsible, but Sylvia tells him that the one who ordered the killing was Jasper Batt Jr., the CEO of Pizza Bat and first-ranked assassin.
 In the first game, Travis stopped three different attempts by Pizza Bat to expand into Santa Destroy by assassinating the CEOs.
 In the three years since, with Travis out of the picture, Pizza Bat successfully opened a headquarters in Santa Destroy and bought out practically every business in town.
 Travis resolves to climb to the ranks to get a chance for revenge on Jasper.